Allium vineale (Field or Wild Garlic) on 6-4-23, #943-5.

 The plant family Amaryllidaceae J.St.-Hil. was named and described by Jean Henri Jaume Saint-Hilaire in Exposition des Familles Naturelles in 1805.

-As of 11-11-23 when this page was last updated, Plants of the World Online by Kew lists 71 genera in this family.
+As of 12-2-25 when this page was last updated, Plants of the World Online by Kew lists 70 genera in this family.
 It is commonly known as the Amaryllis Family.
+It includes onions, garlic, and many well-known flowering plants.

 For more information about this family of plants, please click on the links below.
 The links take you directly to the information about the family.